 We have been getting a lot of inquiries on our summer service to Shelter Island, so I thought we should let those interested know that, yes we are still providing seaplane service to the island.
 Just like East Hampton, there are flights from the 23rd Street Seaplane Base on Thursday and Friday afternoons, as well as return trips on Sunday afternoon and Monday mornings.
-If you are interested in booking a trip, you can contact our booking agent, Sound Aircraft, at 800-443-0031.
+If you are interested in booking a trip, click here.
+Or call us at 800-468-8639.

 For those of you who have never been to Shelter, it’s well worth a visit, whether you’re going by sailboat, ferry, or one of our seaplanes.
 To me, Shelter Island always looks like a movie set, because of its quaintness and quiet dignity – sort of the Grand Dame of the summer islands.
 It lies just between the North and South Forks of Long Island.
 For those who are not familiar, it has some great attractions including long beaches, historic hotels, and a variety of restaurants.
 There are a couple of places where you can rent kayaks or paddle boards.
 It’s also a hiker’s paradise, as almost one third of the island is owned by the Nature Conservancy.
 Known as the Preserve, it has four nature trails that vary in length from 1 ½ miles to 11 miles.
 The protected marsh lands make this a great sanctuary for scores of marsh and shore bird species.